-This week, whether you LOVE the man being honored or not, we are going to focus on ways to build a love of reading all year long in your schools.
-In today's post, I will be sharing celebration ideas that you can use with your students that also can be used as a way to involve your families too.
-After all, we know the importance of family involvement in children's academic programs.
-I hope that you'll find a takeaway that you absolutely 100% MUST implement this year or next.
+This week, whether you LOVE Dr. Seuss or not, we are going to focus on ways to build a love of reading all year long in your schools.
+In today’s post, I will be sharing celebration ideas that you can use with your students that also can be used as a way to involve your families too.
+After all, we know the importance of family involvement in children’s academic programs.
+I hope that you’ll find a takeaway that you absolutely 100% MUST implement this year or next.

 Celebration Ideas for Within Your Classroom